jasonrig/openstack-queue/README.md

     ```
 4. Submit the json file, e.g. qsub myjob.json
-5. Monitor the logs to see it in action `tar -f /var/log/openstack-queue.log` or check with qstat
+5. Monitor the logs to see it in action `tail -f /var/log/openstack-queue.log` or check with qstat

 some notes on the json file
 ---------------------------